unknownhybrid/javakat/chrome-extensions/auburn-redirect-tool/README.md

 =
 Author/Copyright: Jake Harris (javakatdesign@gmail.com)

-ART (currently stands for Auburn Redirect Tool) allows for use of simple, shorthand pseudo-domains in frequent use by the CWS team.
+ART allows for use of simple, shorthand pseudo-domains in frequent use by the CWS team.
 It makes visiting the web apps we develop much more intuitive, since now we can type their names the same way we speak them.